callummclu/callummclu/README.md

 Software engineer
 -----------------

-4th year student at the university of glasgow working as an intern at Guitarguitar
+4th year student at the university of glasgow working as an graduate software engineer

 ### Skills
 <p align="left">